The Talent Fund

 - Currently studying to become a psychotherapist

-Key Staff: Ellie Cook (Organizer)
+Key Staff: Ellie Cook (Administrator and PA)

 No trustees receive remuneration, payments, or benefits from the charity.